Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourcing.md

 In most systems, additional endpoints are needed for implementing the CQRS pattern.

+You will learn about a pattern that allows us to do that:
+command-query responsibility segregation (CQRS).

 :::note
 In essence, the event sourcing pattern is nothing new.
 The financial industry uses events to represent changes in a ledger.
 A ledger is an append-only log that documents transactions.
 A current state (e.g., account balance) can always be deduced by “projecting” the ledger’s records.
 :::

+## References

+- Learning Domain-Driven Design - Vladik Khononov - O'Reilly